milk-v/milkv.io/docs/duo/application-development/tdl-sdk/tdl-sdk-introduction.md

 The TDL-SDK program needs to be cross-compiled in the Linux environment of the PC host, such as Ubuntu 22.04 system.

 :::tip
 Currently, there are two versions of OS for the Duo series board: V1 and V2.
-For related instructions, please refer to [Official Image and SDK](https://milkv.io/docs/duo/resources/image-sdk).
+For related instructions, please refer to [Resource Download Summary](https://milkv.io/docs/duo/getting-started/download).
 The TDL-SDK for these two versions of OS is also different.
 The following describes the compilation methods of the TDL-SDK examples for these two versions of firmware.
 :::

 ### TDL-SDK Examples for V1 OS Image